BioComSoftware/TeramyydDuel/Docs/CHADBURN_SETUP_GUIDE.md

 **How it works:**
 - Player drags the handle with mouse
 - Handle rotates around its bottom pivot point
-- Rotation angle sets a throttle percentage that simultaneously limits thrust power and requests a fraction of `ShipCharacteristics.maxSpeedKnots`
+- Rotation angle sets a throttle percentage that simultaneously limits thrust power and requests a fraction of `ShipCharacteristics.MaxSpeedKnots`
 - Automatically calls `Engine.SetKnotsAhead()` or `SetKnotsAstern()` and caps power via `Engine.SetThrottlePercent()`
 - Handle color changes: White (stop), Green (ahead), Red (astern)